Electricity for Engineers

 - For extensions starting with 3: dial +64 7 2620 + the last 3 digits of the extension e.g. 3123 = +64 7 262 0123.

 Electricity is the most common and versatile source of energy available for our day to day lives.
 This paper aims to give a meaningful insight to the operations of electric circuits useful for all engineers.
-This course covers fundamentals of electrical circuits based on linear components, with a brief introduction to non-linear components and delivery of electrical power.
+Course covers fundamentals of electrical circuits based on linear components, with a brief introduction to non-linear components and delivery of electrical power.
 It assumes a basic familiarity with voltage, current, energy, power, conductors and insulators.

 The course will emphasize self-directed learning.
 Students will be expected to monitor their own progress through feedback and take appropriate, corrective actions.
 Students are also expected to manage their time and plan their workload carefully such that they do not miss any assessment component.
 The recorded lectures are available online through Moodle and is the first stop for learning new topic each week.
 Lectures and worksheet discussion classes will be running throughout the trimester to provide additional interactions and customized supports.